 Creating a budget creation is a good money habit that most people are aware of.
 Unfortunately, very few out of this number go on to implement it.
-A budget is a plan for how you’ll spend your income and when you create this plan ahead of time, you’ll be able to check whether you have enough money to cover your monthly expenses, check where you’re wasting money.
+A budget is a plan for how you’ll spend your income.
+When you create this plan ahead of time, you’ll be able to check whether you have enough money to cover your monthly expenses and check where you’re wasting money.
 With a budget, you’ll also be able to make decisions to prioritise things like pensions, investments and savings which are essential for long-term financial stability.

 2. Pay yourself first

 Just as budgeting helps you not to overspend, paying yourself first helps you to grow your savings.
-So whenever you get paid the first thing you should do is save a fraction – in other words, pay yourself first before any of your bills.
-Many people make the mistake of saving what is left after spending, but that doesn’t prioritise your savings plan – save first, then spend whatever is left.
-Again make sure you do a budget to check what you can reasonably save, you don’t want to find yourself unable to pay your bills
+So, whenever you get paid the first thing you should do is save a fraction; in other words, pay yourself first before any of your bills.
+Many people make the mistake of saving what is left after spending.
+However, that doesn’t prioritise your savings plan – save first, then spend whatever is left.
+Again, make sure you do a budget to check what you can reasonably save; you don’t want to find yourself unable to pay your bills

 3. Don’t spend all your bonus’